Stereotypes-in-LLMs/FairLMs/README.md

 # FairLMs

-This repository contatains the source code of the paper {name}.
+This repository contatains the source code of the paper "GBEM-UA: Gender Bias Evaluation and Mitigation for Ukrainian Large Language Models".

 ## Overview